inspektor-gadget/inspektor-gadget/docs/devel/CONTRIBUTING.md

 https://github.com/inspektor-gadget/inspektor-gadget/pkgs/container/inspektor-gadget and those
 should be manually cleaned up.

+## Documentation

+We kindly request that any contributions to the project also include updates to the respective portions of the documentation.
+This ensures that members of the community can easily learn about and utilize newly developed features.

 ## Getting Help

 If you are having any issues with your contribution, or want to discuss anything about it, feel free